 The Power of Now – VIDEO

-I listed a lot of cons because I feel it’s even more important to properly dissect and analyze both the very popular ones and the very good ones.
+I listed a lot of cons because I feel it’s even important to properly dissect and analyze books that are very popular or very good.

 Very powerful, I’ll try that again.